kennethcandersen/-python-challenge/README.md

-# Extraction and analysis of data in CSV files
+# Extraction & analysis of data in CSV files

 The mission of this project was to create summary reports from very large data sets (over a million lines) in CSV files, and then print those reports to text files.